 Uses computers to enter and access job related information.

-Undertakes training related to job duties as deemed necessary by the University.
+Undertakes training related to job duties as deemed necessary by University, Direct Supervisor or Management Staff.

 Performs related job duties as may be assigned.